ihmeuw/person_linkage_case_study/linkage/pvs_like_case_study/README.md

 You should edit CONDA_ENV to either the name of your Spark case study environment, or a minimal environment for the nodes as described above.

-Look at the Slurm logs of that script to find the Spark master URL and copy it.
-Then:
+Look at the Slurm logs of that script to find the Spark master URL and copy it -- the URL should start with `spark://` and there will be a line in the logs that starts `Starting Spark master at`.
+Once you have the URL:

 ```
 $ mkdir /tmp/pvs_like_case_study_spark_$USER